Business & Community

 - Align the vision for the business with a team or partners

 - Identify gaps in a business model or opportunities to improve

 If a lengthy, traditional business plan is inefficient, then what is an entrepreneur to do?
 This is where the Business Model Canvas comes in.
 The Business Model Canvas was created by Alexander Osterwalder.
 Originating from tech start-ups in Silicon Valley, this lean startup methodology demonstrates a way to do business.
 The lean startup emphasizes three points:

 - Putting your product on the market quickly

 - Tweaking your product based on customer feedback

-- Continually improving until you have a solid product and business model
+- Improving continuously until you have a solid product and business model

 Completing the Canvas